acsbendi/Build-SFML-For-Android-On-Windows/README.md

 ## Path to the downloaded SFML repository

-The script will download SFML, to %userprofile%\SFML.
+The script will download SFML to %userprofile%\SFML.
 For example, if your username is Foo, you will be able to find the downloaded SFML repository at C:\Users\Foo\SFML.

 ## Created scripts